pfdubois/BridgeBidding/source/Preempts.rst

 going on.
 Other than that the treatment is similar to the three-level preempt.

-Again, in 4th seat this is a powerful bid, showing 20 points or more.
-If it really is so great a hand that you are afraid of being left short of game by a partner with almost nothing, it is likely a candidate for a 2♣ opener.

 See :ref:`Bidding Distributional Hands <BDH>` for more thoughts.